It's Back and Better Than Ever!

 - Your app might help people reduce their personal energy consumption, find more efficient travel options, help recycle and reduce waste, or take advantage of alternative energy sources.

 - Maybe your app serves as a central hub for musical performances or theater events on campus.
 Or maybe it helps people find and join student groups, identify volunteer opportunities in the community, or locate the nearest print stations.

 6. Open Challenge

 - Create your own theme.
 Identify a need and explain how your app solves that problem and addresses your theme.

 Start Working on Your App (Show It or Code It)

 This year you can participate in one of two categores.

 The "Show It" category asks you to create a detailed mockup of your app that shows us what it would look like and how it would work.
 Use the PowerPoint template below to create your mockup.
-You can get started now and upload your entry once the submission period opens in February.
+You can get started now.

 The "Code It" category asks you to build a working prototype of your app that functions on a mobile device.
-You can get started now and upload your entry once the submission period opens in February.
+You can get started now.

 This year's winners be determined by a combination of student voting and scores awarded by a panel of judges.